I am an artist and designer and have recently returned to Sydney to release my own textile collections, working with local ethically chosen Australian

 Early in my career I moved to Paris where I studied textiles.
 Living in a postage stamp sized roof top apartment near Sacre Coeur, I was walking distance to the textile markets - so much pattern and colour.

-Each design is a bit about Margot and Sydney her home, which she loves and one she is passionately trying to keep creatively alive.
+Each design is a bit about me and Sydney my home, which I love.

 Ethical Clothing Australia Accredited